raimohanska/reactive-bacon/README.md

 property "num".
 I assign the "print" side-effect and then push some values to the properties.
 The output should obviously contain numbers 115 and 125.

-EventStream is only a `Functor`.
+EventStream only has an instance for `Functor`.
 All functions on EventStream are in the IO Monad, because most of them need mutable state to guarantee consistency (see below).
 The bright side of this is that you get a nice monadic syntax for applying transformations and side-effects, as in